Overview of Treatment Services

 We do not provide counseling that has been mandated by an off-campus entity (e.g., treatment mandated by a court of law).

 Counseling Services professional staff members provide consultation services to all members of the Geneseo community, including students, faculty, and staff.
 One of our professional counselors is always on-call during weekday business hours (Tues., 8 a.m. to 7 p.m.; Mon., Wed - Fri, 8 a.m. to 5 p.m.).
 If you have concerns about a student, friend, or family member, feel free to call our office at 585-245-5716 and ask to speak with the on-call counselor or to schedule a consultation appointment.
 The counselor will ask for specific information about the situation in order to help you determine how to proceed.
 You may also want to review our information on How to Refer Students.
 [NOTE: If you reach voice mail during the above business hours, please leave a message and we will respond to you as soon as possible.]

-In the event of a student in extreme distress or experiencing a potential psychological crisis situation, the on-call counselor is designated to assist with the response process.
+In the event of a student in extreme distress or experiencing a potential psychological crisis, the on-call counselor is designated to assist with the response process.
 The on-call counselor will often intervene with students by phone in order to facilitate problem-solving as well as to provide resources.
 The on-call counselor also has some availability to meet with students on a same-day basis when appropriate (or to make other appropriate arrangements).
-These same-day crisis services are designed to assist students who are confronting life-threatening circumstances, current or recent traumatic crises, and/or other serious mental illness.
+These same-day intervention services are designed to assist students who are confronting life-threatening circumstances, current or recent traumatic crises, and/or other severe mental health issues.

 Some examples of the above include: